 Large-flowered florists’ cyclamen (C. persicum) is most often seen as a container-grown gift plant, though it can be used as a bedding plant in favorable climates.
 The other species described here are smaller-flowered, hardier plants better adapted to outdoor culture.
-Used them in rock gardens, in naturalized clumps under trees, or as carpets under camellias, rhododendrons, and large noninvasive ferns; hardy types also grow well under native oaks.
+Use them in rock gardens, in naturalized clumps under trees, or as carpets under camellias, rhododendrons, and large noninvasive ferns; hardy types also grow well under native oaks.
 All are good container plants if grown out of direct sun.

 Plants grow readily from seed.
-Small-flowered hardy species take several years to bloom; older strains of florists– cyclamen need 15 to 18 months from seed, while newer strains can bloom 7 months after planting.
+Small-flowered hardy species take several years to bloom; older strains of florists’ cyclamen need 15 to 18 months from seed, while newer strains can bloom 7 months after planting.
 Grown outdoors in open ground, plants often self-sow.Cyclamen coum

-Deep crimson rose flowers on 4–6-in. stems in winter and early spring.
+Deep crimson-rose flowers on 4–6-in. stems in winter and early spring.
 Round deep green leaves.
 Varieties with pink or white flowers are available.

-Elegant specimen plant to 12–15 ft. tall, 10–12 ft. wide.
-Grown for silvery, willow-like f...
+Elegant specimen plant to 12–15 ft. tall and 10–12 ft. wide.
+Grown for its silvery, willow...

 Native to China.
-To 40 ft. tall, 25 ft. wide.
+Grows to 40 ft. tall and 25 ft. wide.
 Like European fruiting pear in appearance, but ...